-Imagine living your active lifestyle without the hassle of glasses or contacts!
-LASIK surgery can make that dream a reality.
+Unwrap better vision this holiday season with our BIGGEST SAVINGS EVER!
+Take advantage of $1,250 off All-Laser LASIK.
 LASIK (Laser Assisted in-Situ Keratomileusis) surgery permanently changes the shape of the cornea of the eye.
-It is a relatively simple procedure, and The Nielsen Eye Center is here to assist in educating you about which vision correction procedure is best for you.
+It is a relatively simple procedure and The Nielsen Eye Center is here to assist in educating you about which vision correction procedure is best for you.

 Experience You Can Trust

 Our LASIK results are proven.
 Dr. Steven A. Nielsen and Dr. Helen R. Moreira have expertly mastered the latest laser technology with skills that are second to none.
 The surgery is performed at the Quincy Laser Eye Center, which is conveniently located directly across the hall from The Nielsen Eye Center.
 This state-of-the-art facility provides both the comfort and quality care you deserve.

 Your LASIK surgery is performed at the Quincy Laser Eye Center, located next door to The Nielsen Eye Center.
 All of the follow-up appointments pertaining to LASIK will be done at The Nielsen Eye Center, and are included in the cost of the surgery.

 Recovery and Healing Time